 Your child will also need a water bottle each day.
-This is in addition to the drink you provide in their lunchbox or that they will receive from the kitchen if they stay for lunch.
+This is in addition to the drink you provide in their lunchbox if they stay for lunch.

 We also ask that you provide a drawstring bag with a change of clothing, including underwear and shoes.
 If your child is not yet fully toilet trained, please can you include two sets of clothing.
 This bag will remain in Nursery.